lucianopereira86/Microservices-NetCore-Dapper-SQLServer/README.md

 # Microservices-NetCore-Dapper-SQLServer
-Microservices communication developed with .Net Core and database connection with Dapper and SQL Server.
+Microservices communication with JWT authorization developed with .Net Core and database connection with Dapper and SQL Server.

 ## Technologies: